n1nj4z33/iqoptionapi/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/iqoptionapi)

-## This repository not update new version anymore
+## This repository only support pull requests,i am not direct fix any or add any api in here
 ## last version will be privacy IQoptionapi

 ## if you register now only 50USD each month